What causes violent crime?

 No matter what you’ve been charged with and whether or not you’ve been convicted those charges will be placed on your criminal record.
 In some cases, such as when you’re seeking employment or trying to get a loan, you might want to want to have that record expunged, or completely removed from the record.

 In Florida, if you were convicted of a felony offense, your criminal record can’t be expunged.
 Most violent crimes like murder, rape, and robbery are felony offenses, and if you were convicted of those offenses, no matter how clean your record is now, the conviction will not be expunged.
 Only offenses that received no conviction can be completely erased from your criminal record.

 What is violent offender?

 If you are charged with a violent crime like murder or robbery, you will be considered a violent offender.
 In some cases, getting labeled as such could affect your punishment if you’re convicted.
 It could also affect you later in life because such offenses, if convicted, stay on your record.
-If you have been charged with a violent crime in Cocoa and Palm Bay, FL and need bail, contact the reliable team Ammediate Bail Bonds for fast, effective help.
+If you have been charged with a violent crime in Cocoa, FL and need bail, contact the reliable team Ammediate Bail Bonds for fast, effective help.
 You can call us 24/7 at (321) 631-2663.